MITRECND/WhoDat/README.md

 ## pyDat API

-Starting with pyDat 2.0 there's a scriptable API that allows you to make search requests and obtain JSON data.
 The following endpoints are exposed:

 >
     ajax/metadata/